 Having completed this process, you will now need to use your authentication app to generate a code each time you log into FreeAgent from a desktop or mobile browser, or from the FreeAgent Mobile app on an iOS or Android device.
 After providing your usual login credentials, enter your verification code in the 2-Step Verification login page to access your FreeAgent account.

 If you ever find yourself separated from your phone and unable to access your authentication app, your recovery codes provide you with another way to log into your FreeAgent account.
 Simply select ‘I want to use a recovery code’ from the 2-Step Verification login page, then retrieve your recovery codes from their secure location and type one of them into the box.

 Each of your 10 recovery codes can only be used once.
-If you need to generate a fresh set of recovery codes, just select ‘Regenerate recovery codes’ in the 2-Step Verification area of your user profile.
-Please be aware that when you do this, all your previous recovery codes - including those you’ve not yet used - will become invalid, so remember to save your new codes to your secure location.
+If you need to generate a fresh set of recovery codes, just select ‘Regenerate Recovery Codes’ in the 2-Step Verification area of the app.
+Please be aware that when you do this, all your previous recovery codes - including those you’ve not yet used - will become invalid, so remember to print or save your new codes to your secure location.

 Disabling 2-Step Verification

-If, at any time, you want to disable 2-Step Verification, simply log into your account as normal (either using a verification code or a recovery code), then navigate to 'Settings' and 'Users' if you’re a level 7 or 8 user and select your name from the list of users.
-Alternatively, if you have a lower level of access to FreeAgent, navigate to 'Settings' and 'My details'.
+If at any time you want to disable 2-Step Verification, simply log into your account as normal (either using a verification code or a recovery code), then navigate to 'Settings' and '2-Step Verification'.
+From there, select ‘Disable 2-Step Verification’.

 Once you have done this you will be able to log into your FreeAgent account on a desktop or mobile browser or via the FreeAgent Mobile app with only your email address and password.